IronCoreLabs/scala-style-guide/README.md

 ### <a name='ordering_class'>Ordering within a Class</a>

-A class should not be so long, with so many methods, that it requires thigns to be grouped into different sections.
+A class should not be so long, with so many methods, that it requires elements to be grouped into different sections.
 If it is necessary to create a large class (such as a class supporting a public API, for some reason) and there are different logical sections, they should be moved into nested objects or separate classes.

 ### <a name='imports'>Imports</a>